syncfusion-content/asp.netwebforms-docs/aspnet/CurrencyTextbox/Getting-Started.md

 You can use events to calculate the total amount and display the value.
 This is achieved by using the Click event in the button control.
 The calculation steps are written in the call back function of the Click event button.

-To customize the button, set the ContentType as TextAndImage to include the icon before the text.
-Add the PrefixIcon value as e-calender and add the ClientSideOnClick event.
+To customize the button, you can set the ContentType as TextAndImage to include the icon before the text and add the ClientSideOnClick event.

 {% highlight html %}